sriyansreddyy/simple-game-using-html-and-js/README.md

 # Game using HTML and JavaScript
-- Click and hold on the activate button so that the red box will stay in the air.
+- Click and hold on the ACCELERATE button so that the red box will stay in the air.
 - Try not to hit the green lines
 - Enjoy
 # Acknowledgements